Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Conclusion

 \section{Conclusion}

 In this paper, we have argued that representativeness is a distinct and necessary dimension of alignment, one that requires the preservation of not only diversity and subgroup fidelity but also the structural interdependencies that characterise human populations and underpin major cultural values frameworks in the social sciences.
-Evaluating on the WVS, we tested two model steering approaches for demographic alignment: \begin{enumerate*}[label=(\arabic*)] \item demographic fine-tuning, with OpinionGPT; and \item persona prompting, with Phi-3-Mini-Instruct-4k \end{enumerate*}.
-Using our proposed evaluation framework, our results show that while OpinionGPT shows promising results in marginal similarity and variance structure when compared to persona prompting, neither steering approach fully preserves these higher order interdependencies.
-We therefore emphasise the fragility of demographic alignment and the danger of making representativeness claims based on marginal distribution properties alone.
+We therefore propose an evaluation framework that explicitly considers both marginal response distributions and inter-question correlation structures.
+Applying this to the WVS, we tested two model steering approaches for demographic alignment: \begin{enumerate*}[label=(\arabic*)] \item demographic fine-tuning, with OpinionGPT; and \item persona prompting, with Phi-3-Mini-Instruct-4k \end{enumerate*}.
+Our results show that while OpinionGPT shows promising results in marginal similarity and variance structure when compared to persona prompting, it performs worse at reproducing the correlation structures, although neither steering approach was able to faithfully preserve these higher order interdependencies.
+We thus emphasise the fragility of demographic alignment and the danger of making representativeness claims based on marginal distribution properties alone.

 An important direction for future work is the incorporation of population-level dependency structures into alignment mechanisms to enable both steerability across groups as well as fidelity to population-wide distributions, especially regarding the interconnectedness of how values and opinions are structured.